Abdeljalilnahli/cnig-20201016/processing/README.txt

-Please unzip the files to get everything
+Please unzip the file to get everything